Home » Recipes » Main Dish Recipes » Beef » Oxtail Stew

 2. Increase the heat to medium and whisk the butter-flour mixture into the broth a spoonful at a time.
 Taste for seasoning and add salt if needed.

-1. Return the oxtails to the thickened broth turning them to coat.
+3. Return the oxtails to the thickened broth, turning them to coat.
 Serve the vegetables and oxtails with thickened sauce over hot, steamed rice.

-This stew, with its tender, fall-off-the-bone meat and flavorful gravy, will leave you with a beautifully warm and content feeling; you really don’t need much to make it into a full meal.
-I’d suggest a steamed or roasted green vegetable and, perhaps, hot rolls or bread with butter.
+This stew, with its tender, fall-off-the-bone meat, and flavorful gravy, will leave you with a beautifully warm and content feeling; you really don’t need much to make it into a full meal.
+I’d suggest steamed or roasted asparagus and, perhaps, hot rolls or bread with butter.

 Keep the dessert light as well with something like my light and fluffy Angel Cake with strawberries or a fancy “you outdid yourself” style dessert like my Pavlova with Lemon Curd and Fresh Berries.

-If you have any leftover oxtails and rice, you can store them both in the refrigerator for up to 4 days.
-I do recommend keeping the stew and the rice in separate containers to prevent overcooking the rice during the reheating process by mixing them all together.
+If you have any leftovers, you can store them both in the refrigerator for up to 4 days.
+I do recommend keeping the stew and the rice in separate containers and reheating them separately to prevent overcooking the rice.

 You may not want to freeze this recipe.
 Not only do potatoes tend to freeze poorly, but the thickening agent (flour and butter) may also separate while freezing.
 I would skip the freezer for this recipe.